Priming (immunology): Immune priming (invertebrate immunity)

-Immune priming is memory-like phenomenon described in invertebrate taxa of animals.
-It is evolutionarily advantageous for an organism to develop a better and faster secondary immune response to pathogen, which is harmful and which it is likely to be exposed again.
-In vertebrates immune memory is based on adaptive immune cells called B and T lymphocytes, which provide an enhanced and faster immune response, when challenged with the same pathogen for a second time.
-It was assumed that invertebrates do not have memory-like immune functions, because of their lack of adaptive immunity.
-But in recent years evidence supporting innate memory-like functions were found.
-In invertebrate immunology the common model organisms are different species of insect.
-The experiments focusing on immune priming are based on exposing the insect to dead or sublethal dose of bacteria or microbes to elicit the initial innate immune response.
-Afterwards the researchers compare subsequent infections in primed and non-primed individuals to see if they mount a stronger or modified response.
+Immune priming is a memory-like phenomenon described in invertebrate taxa of animals, first described by Hans G. Boman and colleagues using Drosophila fruit flies.
+In vertebrates, immune memory is based on adaptive immune cells called B and T lymphocytes, which provide an enhanced and faster immune response when challenged with the same pathogen for a second time.
+It is evolutionarily advantageous for an organism to produce a rapid immune response to common pathogens it is likely to be exposed to again.
+In the 1940s-1960s, the budding field of immunology assumed that invertebrates did not have memory-like immune functions as they do not produce antibodies needed for adaptive immunity.
+In 1972, Boman and colleagues' experiments overturned this assumption, showing that fruit flies could be "vaccinated" against a repeat infection by the same bacteria if they were first exposed to a freeze-thawed pathogen.
+Flies previously exposed to freeze-thawed bacteria cleared subsequent infection better than naive flies.
+Since then, evidence supporting innate memory-like functions have been found across model invertebrates, including insects and crustaceans.

 Mechanism of immune priming

-It seems that the results of immune priming research are showing that the mechanism differs and is dependent on the kind of insect species and microbe used for given experiment.
+Results of immune priming research commonly find that mechanism conferring defense against a given pathogen is dependent on the kind of insect species and microbe used for given experiment.
 That could be due to host-pathogen coevolution.
 For every species is convenient to develop a specialised defense against a pathogen (e.g. bacterial strain) that it encounters the most.
 In arthropod model, the red flour beetle Tribolium castaneum, it has been shown that the route of infection (cuticular, septic or oral) is important for the defence mechanism generation.
-Innate immunity in insect is based on non-cellular mechanisms, including production of antimicrobial peptides (AMPs), reactive oxygen species (ROS) or activation of prophenol oxidase cascade.
-Cellular part of insect innate immunity are hemocytes, which can eliminate pathogens by nodulation, encapsulation or phagocytosis.
+Innate immunity in insects is based on non-cellular mechanisms, including production of antimicrobial peptides (AMPs), reactive oxygen species (ROS) or activation of the prophenol oxidase cascade.
+Cellular parts of insect innate immunity are hemocytes, which can eliminate pathogens by nodulation, encapsulation or phagocytosis.
 The innate response during immune priming differs based on the experimental setup, but generally it involves enhancement of humoral innate immune mechanisms and increased levels of hemocytes.
 There are two hypothetical scenarios of immune induction, on which immune priming mechanism could be based.
-The first mechanism is inducement of long-lasting defences, like circulating immune molecules, by the priming antigens in the host body, which remain until the secondary encounter.
-Second mechanism describes a drop after the initial priming response, but stronger defence upon secondary challenge.
+The first mechanism is induction of long-lasting defences, such as circulating immune molecules, by the priming antigens in the host body, which remain until the secondary encounter.
+The second mechanism describes a drop after the initial priming response, but a stronger defence upon a secondary challenge.
 The most probable scenario is the combination of these two mechanisms.